NuGet/Home/designs/ClientDevProcess.md

 ### Pipelines

-These are the columns on the board, and each one has a specific purpose, described below:
+These are the columns on the board, and each one has a specific purpose, described below.
+Note that epics are handled slightly different, as outlined in [Epic Tracking](#epic-tracking):

 #### New Issues